Stuycs-K/project03-final-9-cheni-lint/DEVLOG.md

 in class: moved terminal logic into the server main() and started testing (1 hr) at home: debugging (.5 hr)

+### 2024-01-11 - debugging
+in class: fixed makefile linking, check the errors and added all the import back (1hr) at home: strsep is giving me a segfault and I cant figure out why (3hr)

 ## Ivan

 ### 2024-01-02 - Brief description